raspberrypilearning/astro-pi-mission-zero/en/step_5.md

 ## Add some colour

-The Sense HAT's LED matrix can display colours as well as black and white.
+The Astro Pi's LED matrix can also display colours.
 You can specify a colour by creating a variable and assigning it a RGB colour value.

 You can find out how all colours can be made from different amounts of red green and blue here:
 [[[generic-theory-colours]]]